 - High blood pressure

-Obviously, the presence of blood coming from one or both of the nostrils, however, there may be accompanying symptoms depending on the underlying cause.
+Obviously, the presence of blood from one or both of the nostrils, in addition, there may be accompanying symptoms depending on the underlying cause.

 - Swelling around the nose, mouth, cheeks or eye(s)